Background pattern

 Do not use Rhinovín after the expiration date shown on the packaging.
 The expiration date is the last day of the month indicated.
 This date applies even if the packaging has been opened.

-Medicines should not be disposed of through drains or in the trash.
-Ask your pharmacist how to dispose of packaging and medicines that you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be thrown away through the drains or into the trash.
+Ask your pharmacist how to dispose of the packaging and medications that are no longer needed.
+This will help protect the environment.

-Rhinovín is a nasal solution presented in a nasal sprayer with 10 ml.
+Rhinovín is a solution presented in a nasal spray with 10 ml.

 Novartis Consumer Health GmbH